Designed for Growth: Scale your recurring revenue with the new Teamgate SaaS CRM. Explore SaaS Features →

 Traditional CRM vs. New CRM: Uncovering the Best Fit for Your Business

-• Traditional CRM vs. New CRM: Key Differences
+• Traditional CRM vs. cloud-based CRM infrastructure

 What Is Traditional CRM?

-Traditional CRM, short for Customer Relationship Management, is a system that companies use to manage and analyze customer interactions and data throughout the customer lifecycle.
-Its goal is to improve customer service relationships, retain customers, and drive sales growth.
-These systems are typically installed on company servers (on-premise) and are managed by IT staff.
+Traditional CRM, short for Customer Relationship Management, is a system companies use to manage and analyze customer interactions across the lifecycle.
+Its purpose is simple: improve retention, organize customer data, and support sales growth.

 How Does Traditional CRM Work?